 Tattoo parlors have, since that point in time, proliferated in almost every neighborhood in Dallas.
-However, in order to find the best tattoo artist in Dallas, one should take care to become familiar with the history of tattooing, and the designs and methods that are unique to this singular artform.
+However, in order to find the best tattoo artist in Dallas, one should take care to become familiar with the history of tattooing, and the designs and methods that are unique to this singular art form.

 Tattoo art is drawn a certain way, shaded in a particular fashion, and colored with a formula that was set in place long ago.
-There is a right way, and a wrong way to do it.
+There is a right way and a wrong way to do it.
 Ignorance of the way creates bad work.
 Tattoo artists who are connected to the way of tattooing through lineage or learning create true, strong, beautiful tattooing.

-I work in the great historic and richly refined styles of american traditional tattoos as well as traditional Japanese tattoos.
+I work in the great historic and richly refined styles of American traditional tattoos as well as traditional Japanese tattoos.
 Both of these forms go back in time, giving them each a chance to evolve and become perfected.
-A large number of tattooists participated in pioneering and furthering the work over the past century in America, and past couple of centuries in Japan.
+A large number of tattooists participated in pioneering and furthering the work over the past century in America, and the past couple of centuries in Japan.

 Japanese tattooing is known by many names.
 Irezumi, horimono, and wabori are a few of it's honorific titles.
 Arguably the most breathtaking tattooing in the world, this is an art that is designed to cover large areas of the body.
 Colorful main images float atop a swirling background of flowers, wind, and waves.
 A balance in strength and beauty.

-If you are looking for a tattoo artist that is dedicated to honoring the traditions of the past, and putting heart, soul, and the beauty of simple human interaction into each piece, I am sure that I could serve you well.
+If you are looking for a tattoo artist that is dedicated to honoring the traditions of the past and putting heart, soul, and the beauty of simple human interaction into each piece, I am sure that I could serve you well.
 Get in touch with Carl Hallowell today.